 It is also possible to ride the trains during their test runs during certain times of the year; however, reservations are required and must be made about two to three months in advance.
 More information can be found at the JR Central website (Japanese only).

 Take the JR Chuo Line from Tokyo's Shinjuku Station to Otsuki Station (60 minutes, about 2500 yen one way by limited express or 80-90 minutes, 1320 yen by slower trains with a transfer along the way).
-At Otsuki, change to a bus bound for the Linear Exhibition Center (15 minutes, 300 yen one way, 3 buses/day).
+At Otsuki, change to a bus bound for the Linear Exhibition Center (15 minutes, 300 yen one way, every 1-2 hours).
 The Japan Rail Pass and other JR passes are valid on the trains but not on the bus.

 Alternatively, at Otsuki Station transfer to the Fujikyu Railway for Kawaguchiko and get off at Tanokura (5 minutes, 220 yen, 1-2 trains/hour) from where the Maglev Exhibition Center is a 20-30 minute walk.
 The Tokyo Wide Pass is valid on Fujikyu trains, but the Japan Rail Pass and other JR passes are not.